cloudnativelabs/kube-shell/README.md

 Other than generation of suggestions all heavy lifting is done by Python's [prompt toolkit](https://github.com/jonathanslenders/python-prompt-toolkit), [Pygments](http://pygments.org) libraries.

 A GO [program](misc/python_eats_cobra.go) is used to generate kubectl's commands, subcommands, arguments, global options and local options in [json](kubeshell/data/cli.json) format.
 Kube-shell uses generated json file to suggest commands, subcommands, options and args.
 For server side completion kube-shell uses [client-python](https://github.com/kubernetes-incubator/client-python) libray to fetch the resources.

+## Status

+Kube-shell should be useful now.
+But given that its aim is to increase productivity and easy of use, it can be improved in a number of ways.
+If you have suggestions for improvements or new features, or run into a bug please open an issue [here](https://github.com/cloudnativelabs/kube-shell/issues) or chat in the [Gitter](https://gitter.im/kube-shell/Lobby).

 ## Acknowledgement